fmirus/torcs_ros/README.md

  - Run TORCS: ```torcs``` or ```torcs -noisy``` if you want noisy sensors (see the [SCR-Manual](https://arxiv.org/pdf/1304.1672.pdf) for details)
  - Run the ROS components in this repository: ```roslaunch torcs_ros_bringup torcs_ros.launch```.
 If you want to use your own driver instead of the simple driver in ```torcs_ros_drive_ctrl```, run ```roslaunch torcs_ros_bringup torcs_ros.launch driver:=false``` (make sure you remap your topics correctly).
+ - If any of the nodes cannot be launched, ensure that the permissons for the python scripts in the respective src folders are marked as "allow executing file as programm"

 ## Description of individual packages